USNavalResearchLaboratory/zernike/README.rst

 ```

 From within console or a jupyter notebook it is possible to see which enviroment is being used by running `import sys; sys.prefix` [1].
+From terminal, run `conda env list` to show installed enviroments [2].
+To deactivate the enviroment, run `conda deactivate`.

 ### Installing